We don’t support this browser anymore.

 Our view

-With this in mind, we see the decision to keep dividend payments on hold as sensible, allowing continued investment into the business.
-We'd also like to see some more progress on bringing down debt levels.
+With that in mind, we see the decision to keep dividend payments on hold as sensible, allowing continued investment into the business, and scope to bring down debt.

-Whereas competitors have been trimming their estates Mitchells & Butlers has made some modest additions to its footprint.
-Given the supply that’s come out the market we support this move, as long as site selection is prioritised.
+There have been some modest additions to the estate footprint.
+Given the supply still coming out the market, we support this move, as long as site selection is prioritised.
 Existing sites are also being upgraded, which looks to be an important contributor to the outperformance of its brands.

 Environmental, social and governance (ESG) risk